GrantCulbertson/kenyon-car-connect/README.md

    - Stores configuration files, such as database connection settings.

 ### 7. **Makefile**:
-   - Used for defining build and deployment tasks.
+   - Used for defining build and deploying the website.

 ---